-- Be consistent with the Authority's enabling legislation [Division 26, Sections 35100-35174 of the Public Resources Code] - Achieve at least one of the purposes established in the Measure Q Expenditure Plan: - Protect and enhance open space, wildlife habitat and wildlife corridors, and develop land for nature-based parks, open space preserves, trails and greenbelts. - Create, develop and implement pedestrian and bicycle trail connections to connect urban communities to local and regional parks, Open Space Preserves, creeks and flood control channels, to improve public health. - o Implement urban tree planting and tree protection/maintenance.

-- Create and expand urban farms and community gardens to support public health and local agriculture. - Expand nature and science-based environmental education programs and hands-on youth engagement projects. - Support the Santa Clara Valley Greenprint goals and objectives (Santa Clara Valley Greenprint Report). - Comply with all applicable California laws, including California law concerning prevailing wages. - Meet all Grant Project Requirements outlined in this document.
+- Be consistent with the Authority's enabling legislation [Division 26, Sections 35100-35174 of the Public Resources Code] - Achieve at least one of the purposes established in the Measure T Expenditure Plan: - Protect and enhance open space, wildlife habitat and wildlife corridors and develop land for nature-based parks, open space preserves, trails and greenbelts. - Create, develop and implement pedestrian and bicycle trail connections to connect urban communities to local and regional parks, Open Space Preserves, creeks and flood control channels, to improve public health. - o Implement urban tree planting and tree protection/maintenance. - Create and expand urban farms and community gardens to support public health and local agriculture. - Expand nature and science-based environmental education programs and hands-on youth engagement projects. - Note: this solicitation is for PROGRAMS ONLY and cannot include any Capital or Planning for Capital activities - Support the Santa Clara Valley Greenprint goals and objectives (Santa Clara Valley Greenprint Report). - Comply with all applicable California laws, including California law concerning prevailing wages. - Meet all Grant Project Requirements outlined in this document.